Tre5et/mcs-discman/SETUP.md

 - If you want a more convenient way to start the bot, follow [Create a service for easy start of the discord bot](https://github.com/Tre5et/mcs-discman/blob/main/SETUP.md#create-a-service-for-easy-start-of-the-manager).

 # Optional Steps:
+## Setup the client mod
+- This will only work if you are running a fabric server
+- The client mod provides the following functionality:
+  - Death and advancement logging
+  - Faster join and leave logging
+  - Completely reliable online player detection, even if the server stops unexpectedly
+  - Getting the ingame time from discord (more to come)
+  - Sending messages to discord through an ingame command
+- Download the latest version of the client from [GitHub](https://github.com/Tre5et/mcs-discman-client/releases)
+- Place it into the mods folder of your fabric server
+- #### Edit the config
+- Enable or disable ```death_logging``` and ``advancement_logging`` to your liking
+- In ``client-connection-options`` make sure ``enable_client`` is set to true
+- ``override_conole`` enables faster join and leave logging as well as reliable online detection
+- ``port`` can be left default unless you already have something running on the default port
+- #### Restart the discman and then restart your minecraft server
+- In the minecraft server folder you will find a config file ```config/discman-client.json```, edit it
+- If you changed the port, make sure to set the same port in here
+- If ``requireServer`` is set to ``true`` the minecraft server will not start unless it can connect to a discman instance
+- Remember to restart the minecraft server to apply any settings you have changed

 ## Setup automatic backup uplaods to Google Drive
 - Open the [Google Cloud Developers Console](https://console.cloud.google.com/).
 - Login with your Google account.